SeuntjensLab/Easy_HCR/README.md

 This is a set of jupyter notebooks made to automate the creation of probe pairs for hybridization chain reactions (HCR).
 It relies and is heavily based on [insitu_probe_generator](https://github.com/rwnull/insitu_probe_generator) by Ryan Null.

-If this notebook is helpfull for your research please cite the following preprint and also the probe generator made by the Özpolat lab:
+If this notebook is helpful for your research, please cite the following preprint and also the probe generator made by the Özpolat lab:

 Elagoz, A. M., Styfhals, R., Maccuro, S., Masin, L., Moons, L., & Seuntjens, E. (2022).
 Optimization of Whole Mount RNA multiplexed in situ Hybridization Chain Reaction with Immunohistochemistry, Clearing and Imaging to visualize octopus neurogenesis.
 BioRxiv.
 Retrieved from https://www.biorxiv.org/content/10.1101/2022.02.24.481749v1.full.pdf